Ladvien/ladvien.github.io/_drafts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-service.md

 custom_css:
 custom_js:
 ---
 We're almost done.
-In the previous articles we've used a local machine to train a CNN to detect toxic sentiment in a text sequence.
+In the previous articles we've used a local machine to train a CNN to detect toxic sentiment in text.
 Also, we prepared a small (1GB RAM) server to use this pre-trained network to make predictions.
-Now, let's finish it out and create a webservice where anyone can access our awesome magical algorithm.
+Now, let's finish it and create a webservice where anyone can access our awesome magical algorithm.

 ### Prediction Service
-If you're not still there, navigate to your `flask_app` folder and create a file called `nn_service.py`.
+On your remote server, navigate to your `flask_app` folder and create a file called `nn_service.py`.
 The following code creates an HTTP request endpoint `/detect-toxic` and it exposes to other programs running on the server.
 A bit more explanation after the code.

 ```
 cd /home/my_user/flask_app